8 Important Things You Should Know About Filing Your 2021 Tax Return

 1. 2021 Federal Tax Filing Deadline

-Perhaps the biggest mistake you can make on your taxes is not filing on time.
+Perhaps the biggest mistake you can make regarding your taxes is not filing on time.
 The federal tax filing deadlines for 2021 are

 • April 18th, 2022, and if you need an extension,